AlbertoTalavan/TS_RWbootcamp_2020/Week02/Week02_Readme.md

 As requested, and in order to test it, I have used the same model I did in the previous exercise  (BullsEyeMVC)

 I have made some minor changes to the exercise proposed in the assignment:
-- **Added a hint switch:** It will be showed if you get less than 85 points in your last 2 attempts to match (your last 2 rounds), and it will fade away after you get a perfect or almost perfect match,
+- **Added a hint switch:** and **_I Love this one._** It will be showed if you get less than 85 points in your last 2 attempts to match (your last 2 rounds), and it will fade away after you get a perfect or almost perfect match,
 - Due to the previous one I have also **modified the AboutViewController text** adding the info about the "Hint"
 - **Changed UI colours to conform both light and dark mode.**
 - **Changed the AlertView title and message attributes:** in order to be able to align the title and the message because